NLRB v. J. Weingarten, Inc. Case Brief

 Rule

-Yes.
-Under Section 7 of the NLRA, a union-represented employee who reasonably believes that an investigatory interview may result in discipline has the right, upon request, to the presence of a union representative.
-If the employee requests such representation, the employer must either: (1) grant the request and delay questioning until the representative arrives and can participate in a non-disruptive, assisting role; (2) end the interview; or (3) offer the employee the choice to continue without representation or forgo the interview.
-The employer may not discipline or otherwise retaliate against the employee for invoking this right, and may not continue the interrogation after refusing the request.
-The representative’s role is to assist and counsel; the employer retains the right to hear the employee’s own account and need not treat the meeting as a formal bargaining session.
+An employee in a unionized workplace who reasonably believes that an investigatory interview may result in disciplinary action has a Section 7 right, upon request, to the presence of a union representative.
+If the employee requests representation, the employer must either: (1) grant the request and delay the interview until the representative can participate; (2) end the interview; or (3) offer the employee the choice of continuing without representation or not having the interview at all.
+If the employer denies the request and continues to question the employee, it commits an unfair labor practice under Section 8(a)(1).
+The right is triggered only by the employee’s request; the employer has no duty to advise employees of this right.
+The representative’s role is to assist and counsel the employee and help clarify facts, not to obstruct or transform the interview into an adversarial bargaining session.

 Holding